wizioo/wp-catalogue/readme.txt

 A big thank you to everyone who has helped with translation so far.

 Would you like to help translate the plugin into more languages?
 It's very easy - you don't have to know any code.
-Please [contact Maeve](http://www.enigmaweb.com.au/contact/)
+Please [contact Maeve](http://www.enigmaplugins.com/contact/)

-= Pro Version =

-Coming Soon...

-*	Ability to handle sub-categories
-*	Embed a specific category or sub-category into page/post using shortcode
-*	Responsive layout
-*	Ability to turn side menu on/off
-*	Replace 'Product Details' title with title of actual product (on/off option)
-*	On/off for 'show breadcrumbs'
-*	Featured products function

 == Installation ==